 Environmental Psychology Fellowship

 Dr. Janet Swim at Penn State University with Mt.
 Cuba Center Fellow, Ash Gillis

 The purpose of this project is to assess baseline information on the values, perceptions, and skill levels of the immediate Mt.
 Cuba Center community in regards to gardening and the home landscape, especially concerning the use of native plants.
 Additionally, Gillis will assess community characteristics and social marketing trends and explore the best methods to communicate with residents.
 This research will assist in the development of Mt.
 Cuba Center outreach programs that motivate behavior change.

 Mt.
 Cuba Center pursues graduate and post-doctoral research on inspiring an appreciation for the beauty and value of native plants, motivating conservation action, and measurably improving the health of habitats and ecosystems.
 For more information about the Mt.
-Cuba Center Fellowship please email Eileen Boyle, Director of Education and Research.
+Cuba Center Fellowship, please email us at email@example.com.